-- Most people aren’t eating enough fruits, vegetables and whole grains that have what we need to perform detox well.
-Effective detox also relies on a healthy gut, liver, kidneys which is not always the case these days (7).
+- Most people aren’t eating enough fruits, vegetables, and whole grains that have what we need to perform detox well.
+Effective detox also relies on a healthy gut, liver, and kidneys–which is not always the case these days (7).

 We’ve talked a little bit already about how our gut and liver are not as healthy as they could be these days.
-So they may not be detoxing efficiently.
+In turn, they may not be detoxing efficiently.

-Then there is the fact that about 90% of American don’t get enough fruits, vegetables or whole grains rich in the nutrients and fiber we need to detoxify (8).
+Then there is the fact that about 90% of Americans don’t get enough fruits, vegetables, or whole grains that are rich in the nutrients and fiber necessary to detoxify (8).

 Supporting your body’s ability to detoxify with whole foods is the safest approach (9).
 Other methods aren’t well researched yet.

-With a little boost, your body should be able to handle everything but the most toxic exposures.
+With a little boost, your body should be able to handle everything except the most toxic exposures.

 The FREE Heal with Food Fast (5 Day Action Plan) includes simple strategies for detoxifying with real food.
-However, keep in the back of your mind that if you’ve done all these things and still aren’t getting better, you might want to find a doctor that specializes in testing for and treating toxicity.
+However, keep in mind that if you’ve done all of these things and still aren’t getting better, you might want to find a doctor that specializes in testing and treating toxicity.